 The Ethical Humanitarianisms project is a collaboration with the Friedensau Institute for Evaluation (FIFE), Germany.

-Format: The webinars happens on the third Tuesday of each month.
+Format: The online seminar happens on the third Tuesday of each month.
 Two to three panellists present key arguments on the topic and/or question posed for the session (10 minutes each), followed by questions from the moderator.
 After that, there are 20-30 minutes of Q&A with the participants.
 Each session is recorded and will be disseminated on HUMA's social media channels.